-- During the proceedings the petitioner will be permitted to have an advisor and/or counsel at petitioner's expense.
+1) During the proceedings the petitioner will be permitted to have an advisor and/or counsel at petitioner's expense.
 This advisor and/or counsel shall be advisory only and shall not be permitted to speak on the petitioner's behalf.
-The Committee shall have access to the University attorney on procedural matters; - A verbatim record of the hearing or hearings will be taken and a copy will be made available to the petitioner without cost at the petitioner's request.
-The Committee will decide choice of recording method; - 3) The Faculty Grievance Committee will grant adjournments to enable either party to investigate evidence as to which a valid claim of surprise is made;
+The Committee shall have access to the University attorney on procedural matters;

+2) A verbatim record of the hearing or hearings will be taken and a copy will be made available to the petitioner without cost at the petitioner's request.
+The Committee will decide choice of recording method;

+3) The Faculty Grievance Committee will grant adjournments to enable either party to investigate evidence as to which a valid claim of surprise is made;

-- 4) All parties to the grievance will be afforded an opportunity to obtain necessary witnesses and documentary or other evidence.
-The Administration and other parties to the grievance will cooperate with the Committee in securing witnesses and making available documentary and other evidence; - 5) All parties to the grievance will be afforded access to the documentary or other evidence conveyed to the Committee; - 6) All parties to the grievance will have the right to confront and cross-examine all witnesses.
-Where the witnesses cannot appear, but the Committee determines that the interests of justice require admission of their statements, the Committee will identify the witnesses, disclose their statements, and if possible, provide for interrogatories; - 7) The Committee will not be bound by strict rules of legal evidence, and may admit any evidence which is of probative value in determining the issues involved: - 8) The findings of fact and the decision will be based solely on the hearing record: - 9) Except for such simple announcements as may be required, covering the time of the hearing and similar matters, public statements and publicity about the case either by the petitioner or by the administrative officers will be avoided so far as possible.
-The President, the appropriate Vice President, the petitioner, the petitioner's dean or supervisor, and the respondent will be notified of the Committee's decision in writing, and a copy of the record of the hearing will go to the appropriate Vice President; - 10) The Committee shall report its recommendation on the grievance to the President of the University.
+4) All parties to the grievance will be afforded an opportunity to obtain necessary witnesses and documentary or other evidence.
+The Administration and other parties to the grievance will cooperate with the Committee in securing witnesses and making available documentary and other evidence;

+5) All parties to the grievance will be afforded access to the documentary or other evidence conveyed to the Committee;

+6) All parties to the grievance will have the right to confront and crossexamine all witnesses.
+Where the witnesses cannot appear, but the Committee determines that the interests of justice require admission of their statements, the Committee will identify the witnesses, disclose their statements, and if possible, provide for interrogatories;

+7) The Committee will not be bound by strict rules of legal evidence, and may admit any evidence which is of probative value in determining the issues involved;

+8) The findings of fact and the decision will be based solely on the hearing record;

+9) Except for such simple announcements as may be required, covering the time of the hearing and similar matters, public statements and publicity about the case either by the petitioner or by the administrative officers will be avoided so far as possible.
+The President, the appropriate Vice President, the petitioner, the petitioner's dean or supervisor, and the respondent will be notified of the Committee's decision in writing, and a copy of the record of the hearing will go to the appropriate Vice President;

+10) The Committee shall report its recommendation on the grievance to the President of the University.
 If the President rejects the Committee's recommendation, the reasons for doing so should be reported in writing to the Committee and the petitioner.
-The President should also be willing to meet with the Committee to explain the reasons for overriding the recommendation of the Committee; - 11) When discrimination on grounds of age, color, creed, disability, ethnicity, gender, gender identity and expression, marital status, national origin, race, religion, sex, sexual orientation, gender identity and expression or veteran status is alleged, the petitioner may consult with the Equal Employment Opportunity/Affirmative Action Office; - 12) Every reasonable effort will be made to conclude the Committee's proceedings and to make a recommendation to the President within 45 days after the matter has been formally submitted to the Committee.
+The President should also be willing to meet with the Committee to explain the reasons for overriding the recommendation of the Committee;

+11) When discrimination on grounds of race, color, age, religion, sex, or national origin is alleged, the petitioner may consult with the Equal Employment Opportunity/Affirmative Action Office;

+12) Every reasonable effort will be made to conclude the Committee's proceedings and to make a recommendation to the President within 45 days after the matter has been formally submitted to the Committee.
 This time period shall not include University holidays and times when the faculty are not under contract, such as during the summer.